 “Non-institutional” churches do not support institutions other than God’s institutions of the church and the home.
 Are their convictions merely opinion or necessary to following Christ?
 The sincerity of these churches and their Christian examples are admirable and encouraging.
 However, are these scriptural beliefs?
-This author pleads with all readers to go to the Bible and reconsider the collection and its ministry of the saints.
+This author pleads with all readers to go to the Bible and reconsider the collection and its ministry for the saints.

 Is Institutionalism a Sin?